Cinque Terre, which translates to five lands

 is the most modern of the five towns in Cinque Terre.
 There's a "new" section and an "old" section.
 Monterosso has plenty of amenities for tourists and it's a pleasant town to base yourself in.

 is one of the most charming villages in Cinque Terre, perhaps the most scenic.
-The ancient castle and seaside church offer a glimpse into the town's history and the harbor is well worth a visit.
+(Personally, we think it's one of the most scenic in the whole of Italy!)
+The ancient castle and seaside church offer a glimpse into the town's history, and the harbor is well worth a visit, too.
 You'll find some quaint alleyways to explore and gorgeous views over the town from the hillside.

 is the only town not located on the water, but the hike is beautiful and the town itself is charming.
 Its distance from the water makes Corniglia feel smaller and quieter than the other towns.